flipp-oss/deimos/docs/UPGRADING.md

 * `fatal_error?` now receives a Karafka `messages` object instead of a payload hash or array of hashes.
 * `watched_attributes` has been moved from the corresponding ActiveRecord class to the ActiveRecordProducer class.
 The object being watched is passed into the method.
 * Removed `TestHelpers.full_integration_test!` and `kafka_test!` as Karafka does not currently support these use cases.
 If we need them back, we will need to put in changes to the testing library to support them.
+* `test_consume_message` and `test_consume_batch` used to not fully validate schemas when using the `:avro_validation` backend.
+Now these are fully validated, which may cause test errors when upgrading.

 ### New functionality